Assault / Aggravated Assault

 Georgetown Assault Defense Lawyer

+When facing criminal charges you are fighting for your freedom, your livelihood, and your reputation.
 Texas criminal defense attorney Michael J. Price will make every effort to help you avoid the serious penalties and repercussions to your alleged violent crime.
-Contact Law Office of Price & Wiggins, P.C. today at (512) 354-1880 to discuss your assault allegations.
+Law Office of Price & Wiggins, P.C. represents individuals in Round Rock, Georgetown, Cedar Park, Leander, Taylor, Hutto.
+Contact us today at (512) 354-1880 to discuss your assault allegations during a free, initial consultation.

 - Knowingly, intentionally or recklessly caused bodily injury to another person, and/or